 If you want to transfer your saved API requests to a different Google Sheet, Apipheny comes with a feature that lets you export and import your saved API settings from one Google Sheet to another.

+Before transferring saved API requests, they have to be saved first.
 To first learn how to save your API requests, click here.